rakeshbs/mandelbrot-pixels-rust/README.md

-A rudimentary mandelbrot render using pixels framework in Rust.
+A simple mandelbrot render using pixels framework in Rust.

 To run: